terraform-linters/tflint/docs/user-guide/annotations.md

 }
 ```

-It is possible to add a reason for why a rule is ignored:
+It's a good idea to add a reason for why a rule is ignored, especially temporarily:

 ```hcl
 resource "aws_instance" "foo" {